 City of Music

 The Linen Quarter has a deep-rooted musical heritage.
 Catch a show at the Grand Opera House or Ulster Hall, or a live band at the Limelight and many bars across the district.
 Special mention to Fibber McGee’s, who host Irish music seven days a week.

 Most of the hotels also have vibrant entertainment programmes that are open to guests and non-residents alike.

 Linen Quarter Walking Tour – 1 hour

-Start at St Malachi’s Church on Alfred Street.
+Start at St Malachy’s Church on Alfred Street.
 This Tudor revival building has a beautiful fan vaulted ceiling, modelled on Henry VII’s chapel in Westminster Abbey.

 Walk down to Ormeau Avenue and stroll past the Ormeau Baths, now one of Belfast’s most successful tech hubs.
 You can still look in to admire the Victorian tiling and original baths in the foyer.
 Opposite the Baths is another linen warehouse which now hosts the Limelight, a vibrant live music venue and nightclub which showcases an eclectic mix of national and homegrown talent.
 Then admire the iconic view down Linenhall Street towards City Hall.

 At the end of Ormeau Avenue, opposite the Grade 2 listed BBC building, you will find the Thomas Thompson memorial fountain, a striking example of high Victorian gothic architecture that commemorates one of Belfast’s most famous doctors and founder of the 19th century Belfast Hospital.